-The English Department provides additional learning opportunities through interdisciplinary programming, summer reading projects, and trips to theatrical performances and lectures by authors of national and international stature.
-Student writers collaborate with their peers in the fine and performing arts to stage exhibitions and performances.
-English Department faculty themselves have published their own work in nearly every genre, and serve as passionate advocates for the life of the mind as both a solitary and public activity.
+The English Department provides additional learning opportunities through student publications like our award winning news magazine, the Pebble, and our literary magazine, The Windmill.
+Interdisciplinary programming, summer reading projects, and trips to theatrical performances and lectures by authors of national and international stature expand upon our students’ engagement with the literary world.
+Student writers also collaborate with their peers in the fine and performing arts to stage exhibitions and performances.
+English Department faculty themselves have published their own work in various genres, and serve as passionate advocates for the life of the mind as both a solitary and public activity.

 This is a humanities seminar that puts the finishing touches on students’ preparation to write in college.
 Each month of the school year has its own topic that will be investigated from a variety of perspectives and disciplines.
 Potential topics include justice, finance, citizenship, comedy, tragedy, class, memory, reality, and postmodernism.
 Students will read personal essays, illustrated memoirs, reportage, opinion pieces, advertising copy, academic writing, and other forms of discourse from diverse schools of thought.
 Through this course, students will complete the research essay and prepare the presentation for the Senior Thesis Project.

 Advanced Placement English Literature & Composition